justinyates887/python-readme-generator/README.md

 ## <a name="Installation"></a>Installation

-Just run the .exe and you're good to go!
+Just run the .exe in build and you're good to go!

 ## <a name="Usage"></a>Usage